wanze/Pages2Pdf/README.md

 * **Cache time** Time in seconds how long the created PDF files are cached before they are created again
 * **PDF filename** Filename of the PDF files.
 Use placeholders *{page.name}* and *{page.id}* as placeholders for the page's name and ID.
 * **GET variable** Name of the GET variable used when requesting a PDF file
+* **Creation mode** Should PDF files be generated and cached on click (when requesting a download) or when saving pages in the admin

 More configuration options are available in the module *WirePDF*.